tbocs/assembly-experiments/README.md

 ### Customization

-To costomize the linking process (e.g. add/reset compiler flag, which is a Makefile variable, during a certain compilation process), simply create a `Makefile` right under the sub-project folder.
-The content format should adhere to the following rule:
+To costomize the making process (e.g. add/reset compiler flag, which is a Makefile variable, during a certain compilation process), simply create a `Makefile` right under the sub-project folder.
+The format of the content should adhere to the following rules:

     [sub-project name] : [variable name] = [variable value]